 ×

 A tornado that was on the ground for ten to 12 miles ripped through Effingham County.
-The storm first hit around 8 pm near Beecher City and moved east-southeast with the heavies damage from west of Shumway to south of Montrose.
+The storm first hit near Beecher City around 8 pm and moved east-southeast, with the heaviest damage from west of Shumway to south of Montrose.
 Officials say several people suffered minor injuries.

 “A tornado caused significant damage in areas north of the City of Effingham, impacting homes, roadways, utilities, and other property throughout portions of Effingham County,” Effingham Fire Chief Brant Yochum said in a statement.